If you find this post useful, please consider supporting my work by sponsoring me on GitHub: Sponsor on GitHub

 2.1.
 Case study #1: Muon

-then the “natural” norm of our weights and weight updates must also be stable regardless of the model size. where the ’natural’ feature norm here is the RMS norm or the scaled Euclidean norm while the ’natural’ weight norm is the RMS-to-RMS norm or the scaled spectral norm.
-Note that the spectral norm does not follow the Parallelogram Law and so it is not induced by an inner product and therefore non-Riemannian.
-It does, however, induce a Finsler-structure on the manifold–an example of what we’re trying to generalize here!Show contents of Section 2.1.
+Note that the spectral norm does not satisfy the Parallelogram Law and so it is not induced by an inner product and therefore non-Riemannian.
+It does, however, induce a Finsler-structure on the manifold–an example of what we’re trying to generalize here!

 2.2.
 Case study #2: steepest descent on spectral norm Finsler-structured spectral norm ball around the origin

-In our latest paper titled, Training Transformers with Enforced Lipschitz Bounds, we provide methods for keeping the weight norms regulated in addition to using the Muon optimizer.
+Show contents of Section 2.2.In our latest paper titled, Training Transformers with Enforced Lipschitz Bounds, we provide methods for keeping the weight norms regulated in addition to using the Muon optimizer.
 Although we did not explicitly mention it, one can interpret our approach as performing steepest descent on the spectral norm Finsler-structured spectral norm ball around the origin.
 Inside the norm ball, the space is locally similar to the previous case.
 But whenever the weights get sent outside of the norm ball, we retract them back via the weight norm controls we introduced in our paper.

 2.3.
 Case study #3: steepest descent on spectral norm Finsler-structured Stiefel manifold